tangentsoft/mysqlpp/HACKERS.md

     $ fossil clone https://username@tanentsoft.com/mysqlpp mysqlpp.fossil

-That will get you a file called `mysqlpp.fossil` containing an [abridged version history][avh] of MySQL++ back to the project's founding.
+That will get you a file called `mysqlpp.fossil` containing the [abridged version history][avh] of MySQL++ back to the project's founding.

 The repository clone file can be named anything you like.
 Even the